 ones and many also stop at the Peace Line

 (i.e. wall).
-But there are many more murals and other manifestations of the divided political positions in other parts of the city as well.
-However, some of these may not be as easy or safe to visit, certainly not on foot.
-This is especially the case for those in the Loyalist East Belfast
+But there are many more murals and other manifestations of the divided political positions in other parts of the city as wel, such as in the Loyalist East Belfast

 on the eastern side of the river may also be a bit dicey to visit at times.
 But you may well be passing some of those murals when being driven around (like I was en route to Stormont), so keep your eyes open.
 It may also be possible to ask for an extended customized Black Taxi tour